Tags Posts tagged with "Dr. David Dunaief"

 Statins also help to slow glaucoma progression in patients suspected of having early-stage disease at about the same rate.
 This was a retrospective study analyzing statin use with patients at risk for open-angle glaucoma.
 We need prospective (forward-looking) studies.
 With cataracts, it is a completely different story.
 Statins increase the risk of cataracts by over 50 percent, as shown in the Waterloo Eye Study (4).
 Statins exacerbate the risk of cataracts in an already high-risk group, diabetes patients.

-Quality of life and longevity: a mixed bag
+Quality of life and longevity studies: a mixed bag

 In a meta-analysis involving 11 randomized controlled trials, statins did not reduce the risk of all-cause mortality in moderate to high-risk primary prevention participants (5).
 This study analysis involved over 65,000 participants with high cholesterol and at significant risk for heart disease.

-Some of my patients who are on statins ask if statins can cause fatigue.
+Some of my patients who are on statins complain of fatigue.
 A randomized controlled trial published in the Archives of Internal Medicine reinforces the idea that statins increase the possibility of fatigue (6).

 Women, especially, complained of lower energy levels, both overall and on exertion, when they were blindly assigned to a statin-taking group.
 The trial had three groups: two that took statins, simvastatin 20 mg and pravastatin 40 mg; and a placebo group.
 The participants were at least 20 years old and had LDL (bad) cholesterol of 115 to 190 mg/dl, with less than 100 mg/dl considered ideal.

-In conclusion, some individuals who are at high risk for cardiovascular disease may need a statin, but with the evidence presented, it is more likely that statins are overprescribed in primary prevention.
-Evidence of the best results points to lifestyle modification, with or without statins, and all patients with elevated LDL (bad) cholesterol should make changes that include a nutrient-dense diet and a reduction in fat intake, as well as exercise.
+In conclusion, some individuals who are at high risk for cardiovascular disease may need a statin, but it is likely that statins are overprescribed in primary prevention.
+Evidence of the best results points to lifestyle modifications, including diet and exercise shifts, with or without statins.

 References: